 The Information Systems Security Association (ISSA) is a professional organization comprised of cyber security professionals with a shared vision of a more secure digital marketplace.
-The ISSA is a highly respected professional association who’s voiced opinions (and suggestions) influence the education, the government and public’s view regarding sound decisions in the security world.
+The ISSA is a highly respected professional association whose voiced opinions (and suggestions) influence the education, the government, and the public’s view regarding sound decisions in the security world.
 Highlight — The Information Systems Security Association is built upon the fundamental values of excellence, respect, and integrity.

 20. Lint Center Scholarships